Gayatri8806/Star-War-Quiz-generator/README.md

 3. Customizable: Choose how many questions you want.

-4. Flexible: Replace the Harry Potter text with any other book or subject.
+4. Flexible: Replace the Star War text with any other book or subject.